ferrarimarco/home-lab/README.md

 There are edge devices, such as sensors, microcontrollers and microcomputers to provision.

 Edge devices auto-configure themselves during their first start.

-#### BeagleBone Black

-In this section, you provision BeagleBone Black microcomputers.

-1. Download latest OS image and checksum from the Storage bucket.
-1. Prepare the image (checksum, extract from the archive):
-`scripts/check-image-and-flash.sh path/to/img.xz /dev/XXXX`
-where `XXXX` is the SD card device identifier.
-1. Ensure the board is powered off.
-1. Insert the microSD.
-1. Boot the board using the SD card.
-Note that it may be necessary to press the Boot button (near the microSD slot) until the user LEDs turn on (necessary for old uBoot versions).
-If you downloaded a flasher version of the image, it will boot and then start flashing the eMMC.
-When flashing is completed, the board will power off.
-Remember to remove the microSD otherwise the board will keep flashing the microSD over and over.
-1. Unplug the board and plug it back in.

-## Development environment

-In this section, you configure the development environment.

-### Cloud Functions